kibotu/StreamingAndroidLogger/README.md

 ## Introduction

-Convenient logger that adds support to having multiple different loggers and different log levels for each one of them.
+Convenient logger that adds support to having multiple different loggers and different log levels for each one of them. e.g. LogcatLogger, CrashlyticsLogger, On-Device-Weblogging, UDP (e.g. Papertrail), SystemLogging.

 ![demo](demo.gif)